 So you are looking at hiring a private investigator to find someone for you.
 But what exactly does that involve?
 Maybe you’ve been searching for someone yourself and have reached a dead end, with nowhere else to go.
 With no more leads to go on and desperate to locate this person, maybe you came to the conclusion that hiring a private investigator is your last resort.
 Well, be rest assured there is hope!

-IMPORTANT NOTE: Before continuing with this article and before you hire a private investigator to find someone, you should consider reporting any missing person to the police; particularly children.
+IMPORTANT NOTE: Before continuing with this article and before you hire a private investigator to find who it is you're looking for, you should consider reporting any missing person to the police; particularly children.